Gove Scrivenor: History

-Also in the 1970's he played two years in succession on the popular PBS series "Austin City Limits" with Doc Watson and The Amazing Rhythm Aces.
+Also in the 1970s he played two years in succession on the popular PBS series "Austin City Limits" with Doc Watson and The Amazing Rhythm Aces.
 He played the character of Daniel Boone on the National Geographic Recording, "Cumberland Gap," written by Billy Ed Wheeler.
 Gove also did jingle work as well, including the early Opryland campaigns for TV and Busch Beer.
 He has played autoharp for artists Dolly Parton, Neil Young, Dan Seals, Hank Williams, Jr., Iris Dement and Glen Campbell.

-When TRX Records shut down in the mid 1970s, Gove signed with Flying Fish Records and recorded his albums Shady Gove and Coconut Gove.
+When TRX Records shut down in the mid-1970s, Gove signed with Flying Fish Records and recorded his albums Shady Gove and Coconut Gove.
 Musicians such as Doc Watson, John Hartford, Marty Stuart, Buddy Emmons, Ben Keith (Neil Young), and Dave "Please Come To Boston" Loggins contributed to his recordings.
 These two albums were re-issued by Rounder Records (Flying Fish) in 1999 as a compilation titled Solid Gove.
 He was joined by John Prine, Nanci Griffith, Lari White, and Guthrie Trapp for his first Compass Records release Shine On, a collection of five self-penned and selected favorites by fellow artists.

 His album, Made Of Sand, features guest appearances by Emmylou Harris, Guthrie Trapp, and Nanci Griffith.
 It was recorded at Jack Clements' "Cowboy Arms Hotel and Recording Spa" and John Prines' studio "The Butcher Shoppe" and produced by Pat McInerney and Gove.